Research Lab "Social Media & Hate"

 However, antisemitism is a core element of ideologies that are closely related to hate speech, such as white nationalism (Ward 2017) and jihadism (Rickenbacher 2021).

-We have developed an annotation portal to label datasets of social media posts (tweets).
+We have developed an annotation portal to label datasets of live social media posts.
 Please feel free to test it out.
+This is a result of our cooperation with Indiana University’s Observatory on Social Media (OSoMe).